marvinscham/disenchanter/README.md

 Essence emporium is coming up and you can't be bothered to manually disenchant hundreds of champion shards?
 Let Disenchanter help you out!

-This project is based on a [project by Anujan](https://github.com/Anujan/disenchant-champ-shards).
+This script is based on a [project by Anujan](https://github.com/Anujan/disenchant-champ-shards).

 ## Prerequisites